timbitz/Whippet.jl/README.md

   - Pseudo _de novo_ event discovery
     - Spliced alignment from/to any combination of annotated donor/acceptor splice sites
   - Dynamic building of splicing events of any complexity
-    - Entropic measurements of splicing diversity
+    - Entropic measurements of splicing complexity
 - High speed PolyA+ Spliced Read Alignment (Read lengths <= 255)
   - Repetitive read assignment for gene families
   - On-the-fly alignment/analysis of SRR accession ids using ebi.ac.uk